Best lights that support Google Assistant Android Central 2021

 The LightStrip is another excellent accent piece under the Philips Hue line, with this one being better-suited for permanent indoor use.
 You can attach the LightStrip to any solid surface and cut it to get the perfect length.
 If you buy extensions, you can make the LightStrip up to 10 meters long.
 It shows off various shades of white and all the colors you could ask for.

-Changes throughout the day: C by GE C-Sleep
+Changes throughout the day: C by GE Full Color Direct Connect

-The C-Sleep by GE stands out for a couple of good reasons.
+The C by GE Full Color Direct Connect stands out for a couple of good reasons.
 For one thing, it's a smart A19 bulb that doesn't require a hub of any kind.
 Just by the bulb, screw it in, connect it to the C by GE app, and you're good to go.
-It's available in color, tunable white, and soft white, and you can get a two or four-pack.
+It's available in color, tunable white, and soft white, and you can get one bulb or a few to get started.

 Like the idea of Philips Hue bulbs but want something a little more affordable?
 With this Sengled kit, you get two A19 multicolor bulbs and the smart hub that enables voice control with Google Assistant.
 You can set the lights on schedules, control them manually, and create custom scenes.
 With one hub, you can have up to 64 bulbs connected at once.

-We have a lot of love for LIFX bulbs here at AC, as do a lot of smart home enthusiasts.
+We have a lot of love for LIFX bulbs here at AC, as many smart home enthusiasts do.
 The LIFX A19 Smart Bulb can display 16 million colors, warm and cool shades of white, and has an expected life span of around 22.8 years.
 The best part?
-It works with the Google Assistant and can be controlled via your phone, all without any hub.
+It works with Google Assistant and can be controlled via your phone, all without any hub.

 Soft white: Philips Hue White A19 Starter Kit